camunda/camunda-docs/docs/guides/getting-started-java-spring.md

 ### Configure the Zeebe client

-Open your `src/main/resources/application.properties` file, and paste the following snippet to connect to a Self-Managed Zeebe broker:
+Open your `src/main/resources/application.properties` file, and paste the following snippet to connect to the Self-Managed Zeebe broker:

 ```
 zeebe.client.broker.grpcAddress=http://127.0.0.1:26500